 - Better performance on intelligence tests.

 Exercise helps you feel more energetic.
-This may be hard to believe if you are out of practice and have been feeling low in energy for some time.
-Keep in mind that when establishing a regular exercise regime you may feel even more tired than usual for the first couple of weeks – but stick with it because within two weeks your fitness will increase along with your muscle tone, aerobic capacity and feeling of energy – this translates to greater resilience and ability to cope with daily challenges when pregnant.
+This may be hard to believe if you are out of practice and have been experiencing low energy levels.
+Remember that when starting a new exercise routine, you may feel even more tired than usual for the first couple of weeks.
+Stick with it because within two weeks your fitness will increase along with your muscle tone, aerobic capacity and energy.
+This will lead to greater strength and ability to cope with daily challenges when pregnant.

 “I remember being just so tired and all I wanted to do was plonk down in front of the TV but once I got myself up and went for a walk it was amazing just how much better I felt.
 To help motivate myself I dressed in my fitness clothes and sneakers each day so there was no excuse not to do at least some sort of physical activity and I found it also helped me not to overeat”.

-Establish your exercise regime well before your child is born and you will be much more likely to maintain it after the birth.
-This means you will be a role model to your child - if you want your child to be physically active as they grow up you need to be teaching them by setting an example from early
+Set up your exercise routine well before your child is born and you will be much more likely to keep it going after birth.
+If you want your child to be physically active as they grow up you need to be teaching them by setting an example – you are their best role model.